-The proposed site is within the current private shipyard leasehold area at Former Ship Repair Facility (SRF).
+The proposed site is within the current private shipyard leasehold area at Former SRF (referred to as Alternative 2).
 The current lease term expires in 2012.
 Future use of the SRF lands beyond 2012 is currently being reviewed by the Navy.
-No decision has been made at the present time in connection with the future reuse of the Former SRF lands, which may include a new lease for commercial ship repair facility purposes beyond the current 2012 lease term expiration date.
-The proposed project construction would occur after the existing lease term expires in 2012.
+Although no decision has been made at the present time in connection with the future reuse of the Former SRF lands to include a new lease for commercial ship repair facility purposes beyond the current 2012 lease term expiration date.
+The proposed project construction would occur after the existing lease term expires.
 Consequently, there would be no effect on the current lease.
 The Former SRF lease area could be reduced and the proposed project area could be excluded from any new lease.
 The new aircraft carrier wharf would require reduction of the existing Guam Shipyard leased area but because of the timing of the expiration of the lease, would be considered a less than significant adverse impact on the lessee.
 This is a conservative assessment and assumes the lessee would prefer not to reduce the lease area during the present lease.
 The construction of the shoreside infrastructure would not commence until a new land use plan is implemented.
 Any impact would not be significant because any reduction in the current leasehold footprint would be done on a negotiated basis with the lessee; and if ship repair operations were to continue, they would be done with a more consolidated operation through a more efficient configuration of the physical plant with no reduction in capacity or service capability.
 No additional land acquisition is proposed.
+No farmlands would be affected; therefore, there is no impact under FPPA.
 There would be no change to existing public access policy.
 Land access to the Former SRF would continue to be limited to authorized personnel only.
 Any new leased area would continue to be surrounded by DoD land, with no change in access policy.

 Potential land use impacts during construction would be similar to those described for Alternative 1.
-However, Alternative 2 may result in a new real estate arrangement where construction activities may be adjacent to a private commercial leasehold interest.
+However, Alternative 2 Former SRF (Alternative 2) may result in a new real estate arrangement where construction activities may be adjacent to a private commercial leasehold interest.